 The assessment of significant increase in credit rating and the calculation of ECL both incorporate forward-looking information.
 The Company has performed historical analysis and identified the key economic variables impacting credit risk and ECL for each portfolio.
-The Company assessed that the key economic variables are unemployment rates in 2020 and gross domestic product (GDP) and unemployment rates for 2022 and 2021.
+The Company assessed that the key economic variables are unemployment rates for 2022 and 2021.